openpgpjs/openpgpjs/README.md

 ### License

-GNU Lesser General Public License (2.1).
+GNU Lesser General Public License (3.0 or any later version).
 Please take a look at the [LICENSE](LICENSE) file for more information.

 ### Resources